Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Proposed Deep JSCC-Based Solution

 \subsection{Adversarial Neural Networks for Eavesdroppers}

 The structure of adversarial DNNs, which are parameterized by $\Theta_{E,i}, i \in [M]$, is presented in Fig. \ref{fig:DNN-Advs}.
 According to the proposed system model in Section \ref{System_Model}, the adversaries utilize DNNs to facilitate the extraction of sensitive information $S_i$ from their received signals.
 The sensitive information $S_i$ can be assumed to be the class to which the images belong \cite{AE-Deniz, Ecenaz-icassp}.
 For instance, the identity of patients within medical imaging in e-health applications, or the locations of critical infrastructures in a cyber-physical system.
-To extract sensitive information (e.g., privatized data) from images, each adversary employs the DNN architecture illustrated in Fig. \ref{fig:DNN-Advs} as a class predictor, which is comprised of a dense layer (fully-connected network with $128$ neurons) with rectified linear unit (ReLU) activation function.
-The dense layer is concatenated by another dense layer with softmax activation, where the dimension of the output neurons, $L$, equals the cardinality of the secret $|S_i|$.
+To extract sensitive information (e.g., privatized data) from images, each adversary employs the DNN architecture illustrated in Fig. \ref{fig:DNN-Advs} as a class predictor, which is comprised of a dense layer (fully-connected network with $128$ neurons) with rectified linear unit (ReLU) activation function.\footnote{While our evaluation focused on specific DNN architectures, the framework is model-agnostic and can incorporate more advanced neural architectures, such as transformers.
+Model-agnostic theoretical bounds on information leakage against advanced architectures are left for future works.} The dense layer is concatenated by another dense layer with softmax activation, where the dimension of the output neurons, $L$, equals the cardinality of the secret $|S_i|$.
 The output of the softmax layer produces an adversarial likelihood estimation regarding the posterior distribution $q_{\Theta_{E,i}}({s_i|z_i})$ of sensitive attribute.\footnote{An argmax layer is added over the obtained distribution to take a guess about the predicted secret class $\hat{s}$.
 This also helps assess the performance of adversaries via measuring their accuracy as the fraction of correct guesses. } Specifically, considering the output ${\bm z_i} \in \mathbb{C}^k$ of the $i$'th wiretap channel (a realization of $Z_i^k$) as the observation of the $i$'th eavesdropper, it is fed to the adversarial DNN to obtain an approximated prediction $q_{\Theta_{E,i}}({s_i|z_i})$ regarding the sensitive attribute.